shelt/freecoin-legacy/README.md

 latter, some fixed part of their content specifies the size of the following content.
-All messages have an additional byte prefix specifying their method (not included in table below).
+All messages have an additional byte prefix specifying their method (not included in method table).

 ** ERROR CONSTANTS **
 Blocks